 Book Far in Advance

-Despite there being a tourist high season, no matter what time of year you plan on heading to Yosemite, it’s best to book your travel, accommodations, campsites, and/or tour far in advance.
+Despite there being a tourist high season, no matter what time of year you plan on heading to this national park in California, it’s best to book your travel, accommodations, campsites, and/or tour far in advance.
 With over 4 million visitors a year, the park fills up fast!

 How to Get to Yosemite